ckrez/it358-chn/docs/configuring_chn.md

 docker-compose stop
 ```

+(Take a look at the container state again by running `docker-compose ps`)

 If you wish to remove a specific container (after stopping it) you can remove it with the `docker-compose rm` command:

 ```bash
 docker-compose rm chnserver
 ```

+(Take a look at the container state again by running `docker-compose ps`)

 You can stop and remove *all* running containers with the following command.
 If you have made any changes to the
 running containers themselves (not recommended!), this will effectively reset the containers.